 How many of you have been forced to use the APA style for academic articles?
 If you have you know it can be a pain in the butt.
 What do capitalized letters matter when we are doing science?!
 It’s one of those boring necessities of writing.
 But if you are say, Wikipedia, or the New […]

 You are browsing archives for

 I travel a lot, and during my travels I have encountered many places where astronomy is a central part of tourism.
 Especially in the United States, in almost every state you can visit at least one observatory.
-Public observatories like Griffith Observatory in Los Angeles, or Lowell observatory in Flagstaff dedicate themselves to being […]
+Charter a private jet from Jettly if you want to visit as many observatories in the country as […]

 Is Internet access a human right?
 Many people and organizations seem to think so.
 In July and August 2012 the Internet Society conducted online interviews of more than 10,000 Internet users in 20 countries.
 In response to the statement “Access to the Internet should be considered a basic human right”: 83% responded that they somewhat […]

 In short we founded SLM (Scientific Literacy Matters) to promote a more reasonable way of thinking in society.
 It’s been shown time, and time again, that most things ailing humanity comes from ignorance or misinformation.
 War, poverty, oppression; all things that stem from misconceptions.

 Emily Carney has written articles for AmericaSpace, Ars Technica, and other online outlets throughout the last decade.
 She founded the Space Hipsters group on Facebook in 2011, and has her own spaceflight blog called This Space Available Scientific literacy is key to developing the critical thinking processes that are essential to fueling future […]